 What is Being Sold?

-A seller can show a buyer around the building they are in and their business, but what is the buyer actually getting?
+A Seller can show a Buyer around the building they are in and their business, but what is the Buyer getting?
 When you sell or buy a business, there are two ways to go about it.
 The first is a stock sale, and the second is a sale of assets.

 Which is better?
 It depends.
-In the Aerospace and Defense Industry, a stock sale is often better.
-This is because if a corporation is sold this way, any government contracts may continue with the new owner.
+In the Industrial Product Industry, a stock sale is often better.
+This is because if a corporation is sold in this manner, any existing government contracts may be continued by the new owner.
 If the business is sold as an asset sale, the contracts would legally have to be canceled and sent out for bid again.

-This is true of a variety of businesses that engage in research, have specific leases or a lessor who does not want to continue the lease for some reason, or other legal contracts the owners want or need to pass between them at the change of ownership.
+This is true of a variety of businesses that engage in research, have specific leases or a lessor who does not want to continue the lease for some reason, or other legal contracts that the owners want or need to pass between them at the time of ownership change.

-However, for many other businesses, an asset sale is more desirable, especially from the viewpoint of the buyer.
-They only inherit liabilities they agree to and they have a greater capacity for the depreciation of assets when tax time comes around.
+However, for many other businesses, an asset sale is more desirable, especially from the Buyer’s perspective.
+They only inherit liabilities they agree to, and they have a greater capacity for the depreciation of assets when tax time comes around.

-Even at the stage where both parties are just determining what is for sale, and how the sale will be structured, an attorney can be helpful to the process.
+Even at the stage where both parties are just determining what is for sale and how the sale will be structured, an attorney can be a valuable asset in the process.

 Confidentiality

-One of the keys to selling a business successfully is confidentiality.
-This means that the buyer must agree not to disclose anything about the sale to anyone until it is final.
-The reason is, in part, that key employees or clients can leave or seek to change their agreements if they know the business is for sale.
+One of the key factors in selling a business successfully is maintaining confidentiality.
+This means that the Buyer must agree not to disclose any information about the sale to anyone until it is finalized.
+The reason is, in part, that key employees or clients may leave or seek to renegotiate their agreements if they are aware that the business is for sale.

-This can potentially negatively impact the value of the business and even disrupt the business altogether.
+This can potentially negatively impact the business’s value and even disrupt its operations altogether.
 A strong non-disclosure agreement with clear penalties for any violations is essential before either party exchanges any information with the other.

-If you have ever purchased a car, a home, or pretty much anything, you know that no job is finished until the paperwork is done.
-And there are a lot of forms you will fill out whether you are a buyer or a seller.
+If you have ever purchased a car, a home, or almost anything, you know that no job is complete until the paperwork is finished.
+There are numerous forms to fill out, whether you are a Buyer or a Seller.
 Here are a few examples:

-A term sheet is usually prepared by the buyer and is a step above a verbal offer.
-It states the terms a buyer would purchase the business under.
-Think of the car buying example: if you said to the salesman in the parking lot, “I’d give you $10,000 for that,” if the car is selling for $13,000 he can simply say no at that point.
+The Buyer usually prepares a term sheet, which is a step above a verbal offer.
+It states the terms under which a Buyer would purchase the business.
+Consider the car-buying example: if you said to the salesman in the parking lot, “I’d give you $10,000 for that,” and the car is selling for $13,000, he can simply say no at that point.

-However, if you go to the business manager’s office after your test drive and make a written offer of $10,000, the salesman may consider it or even come back with a counteroffer.
-Taking this a step further, term sheets are not legally binding but go into more detail than the written car offer, stating whether this will be a stock or asset sale, and how the buyer intends to pay for the business.
+However, if you visit the business manager’s office after your test drive and submit a written offer of $10,000, the salesperson may consider it or even counteroffer.
+Taking this a step further, term sheets are not legally binding but provide more detail than the written car offer, stating whether the sale will be a stock or asset sale, and how the Buyer intends to pay for the business.

-An indication of interest is usually used when there is more than one interested buyer, at least verbally, often in Merger and Acquisition type transactions.
-This can help the seller narrow a field of many interested buyers to a handful who will send them this document.
-Like the above, it is also not binding, and the language should indicate that.
+An indication of interest is typically used when there are multiple interested Buyers, at least verbally, often in Merger and Acquisition type transactions.
+This can help the Seller narrow the field of many interested buyers to a handful who will send them this document.
+Similar to the above, it is also not binding, and the language should indicate this.

 These are just a few of the forms and agreements you will work with during the purchase process.